lk-umw-cpsc/motive-java-api/README.md

 ## Motive settings

-Note that the following settings were used with the API
+Note that the following settings were used with the API.
+This menu is accessible via `View -> Data Streaming Pane`.

 ![A picture of Motive settings!](https://github.com/lk-umw-cpsc/rc-car-challenge/blob/master/images/Motive%20Settings.PNG "Settings")